 6) Reaching for the stars

-Sometimes, when companies push so far out of their box, they may not yield the results they want.
-But, there is no harm in trying.
+Sometimes, when companies venture so far out of their box, they may not yield the results they want.
+Even so, there is no harm in trying.
 In Musk’s case, he petitioned a SpaceX rocket to launch with a Tesla vehicle onboard rather than a test payload.
 To the world, it seemed outlandish and ridiculous.
 In reality, this move showed how effective setting unrealistic goals could be.
 Musk was able to get attention for his various businesses by going so far beyond the practical.
 He always seems to find a balance between crazy and practical and proves that there isn’t such a thing as “staying in your lane.”

 Many startups and entrepreneurs may not have the budget or understanding to plan and execute something like that.
 At the very least, they can draw inspiration from Musk’s ideas.
 Every move he makes shows that companies need to be creative with their PR strategies and campaigns.